aldenq/flcli/README.md

 The goal of this project is to allow access to Further-link via a command line interface.
-This can be used to allow you to remotely run projects on your Pi-top.
+This can allow you to remotely run projects on your Pi-top.